How to Find a Roof Leak

 DIY Roof Leak Repair

-Once you know where the leak is, you can choose to do the roof repair yourself.
-Some simple roof repairs include:
+Once you know how to find a roof leak and you know where the leak is, you can choose to do the roof repair yourself.
+An emergency roof leak will be treated differently, but some simple roof repairs include:

 Replacing Damaged Shingles